 Rather than investing directly in the securities in which the Income Sub-fund invests, the Income Sub-fund may use derivative instruments to gain or reduce exposure to market movements related to such securities, or to other risks such as interest rate or currency risk.
-Such derivative instruments primarily include futures but may also include swaps and options contracts.
+Such derivative investments include futures, swap, option and forward contracts.
 Typically, the Income Sub-fund will utilize derivative instruments as an extension of the Income Sub-fund's Investment Strategy by: (i) hedging the treasury duration of its investments back to target level, generally through use of treasury futures; (ii) gaining exposure to credits which the Investment Manager believes to be attractively valued; (iii) trimming exposure to credits the Investment Manager deems to be no longer attractively valued; and (iv) utilizing credit default to manage large inflows and outflows by maintaining the portfolio's overall exposure while cash flow is processed and the portfolio is adjusted.
-The Income Sub-fund may, but is not required to, use derivative instruments for risk management purposes or as part of its investment strategies.
+The Income Subfund may, but is not required to, use derivative instruments for risk management purposes or as part of its investment strategies.
 The Investment Manager may decide not to employ any of these strategies and there is no assurance that any derivatives strategy used by the Income Sub-fund will succeed.